jobisoft/Provider-4-TbSync/README.md

 # EWS-4-TbSync
-Example implementation of the TbSync interface for external provider extensions.
+Example implementation of the TbSync interface for external sync provider extensions.

-### Steps to hook into TbSync
+### Steps to hook an external sync provider into TbSync

 1. Provide hook information so it can be registered in TbSync.
 ```